 There’s definitely nothing fun about fungal infections, and the sad thing is that more people are getting them than ever before.
 Whats the #1 culprit?
 Candida!
-Acidic, processed foods that are rich in sugar coupled with overuse of antibiotics are the primary causes today, and the problem many people face is that the fungi they are treating are resistant to most of the drugs on the market!
-As more research is being done to find the solution, antifungal essential oils top the list and are one of the most promising alternatives right now.
+Acidic, processed foods that are rich in sugar, coupled with overuse of antibiotics, are the primary causes today, and the problem many people face is that the fungi they are treating are resistant to most of the drugs on the market!
+Antifungal essential oils to the rescue.
+As more research is being done to find the solution, antifungal essential oils top the list and are one of the most promising alternatives.

 More than just a cause of jock itch and vaginal yeast infections, it’s important to keep in mind that not all men and women present fungal overgrowth in the same way.
 Here are some of the more common symptoms:

 - Leaky gut